silnrsi/FDBP/en-US/UFO.md

 - [Glyphs] can use UFO as a native format (requires Mac OS X 10.9 or later; commercial).
 - [FontForge] can import and export UFOs, including the UFO3 format (available for Windows, Mac, Linux; free).

-**We have used each of these successfully in UFO development, and can recommend their use.
+**We have used each of the above successfully in UFO development, and can recommend their use.
 The key to successful use is to store UFOs in a normalized format then re-normalize them after editing them.**

+Other possibilities include:

-- [Trufont] uses UFO as a native format, but is still early in development
+- [Trufont] uses UFO3 as a native format.
+It doesn't have as many features as a commercial product (available for Windows, Mac, Linux; free).
-- [Fontlab Studio 5][Fontlab] does not read or write UFO, but they provide a [vfb2ufo] converter that can be useful.
-It provides limited two-way conversion, but is mainly useful for one-time conversion into long-term UFO.
-They intend to support UFO more fully in version 6.
+- [Fontlab 7][Fontlab] opens UFOs directly (available for Windows, Mac; commercial).

 In addition to these visual design programs there are other applications and utilities that support UFO: